Henry Nevill, 9th Baron Bergavenny: Military and political career

-In 1596 he served at the Capture of Cadiz under Robert Devereux, 2nd Earl of Essex and was knighted.
+In 1596 he served at the Capture of Cádiz under Robert Devereux, 2nd Earl of Essex and was knighted.
 In June 1597 he was licensed to travel abroad for two years with his brother-in-law Thomas Sackville, son of Lord Buckhurst, later Earl of Dorset.
 Buckhurst and Nevill owned several iron foundries between them, and by December 1596 they had a patent which gave them a monopoly in the production of ordinance.

 In 1601 Nevill was elected Member of Parliament for Kent.
 He took no part in Essex's Rebellion, though he was apparently invited to do so.
 During this parliament Nevill's patent was mentioned during an attack on monopolies.
 Nevill is mentioned sitting on a committee considering the Penal Laws on 2 November, somewhat ironically in view of his own well-known Catholic leanings.
 In 1604, he was elected MP for Lewes.
 In 1621 he was elected MP for Wilton and sat until 1622 when he succeeded to the Barony upon the death of his father.